BookingBug/dev.bookingbug.com/docs/rest-api/checkout.md

 Your member id is the id of the client that you would have had in the response from `POST /client`

 the wallet object is used if the user has available credit to make the purchase.
 If set to false it will pass the user to checkout.

+### Using Wallets

+Wallets enable your customers to credit their account with real or virtual currency which they can then use to pay for bookings.
+To use wallets, you must have online payments setup.

+for more information about setting wallets up see [this guide](http://feedback.bookingbug.com/hc/en-gb/articles/204119572-How-to-setup-wallet-credit-that-my-customers-can-buy-)

+for more information regarding setting up payments you can take a look at our [payment guides](http://feedback.bookingbug.com/hc/en-gb/sections/201679355-Payments)